root-project/root/README/ReleaseNotes/v618/index.md

   - Improve and simplify the drawing the 2D histogram's option "ARR".
   - The option ARR can be combined with the option COL or COLZ.
   - `TBox::DistancetoPrimitive` and `TBox::ExecuteEvent` now work in log scales (by Jérémie Dudouet).
+  - Take the line attributes into account when drawing a histogram with option bar or hbar.
+    They were ignored until now.

 ## 3D Graphics Libraries